 While you’re in Switzerland, are you thinking you might go back to school or try to get a job?
 Below is what I’ve learned about both possibilities.

 Interested in going back to school?
 That’s a great idea in Geneva!
-Unlike in the U.S., schools are almost entirely funded by the government, so tuition is rather low, though non-Americans tend to think it’s expensive here.
+Unlike in the U.S., most schools are almost entirely funded by the government, so tuition is rather low.

 - University of Geneva doesn’t have a ton of English programs, but they do have a handful.
-The cost of most programs is CHF 500 per semester.
+The cost of most programs is no more than CHF 500 per semester.

 - The Graduate Institute is almost entirely English, and the cost is CHF 10,000 per year.
 Though it’s a bit more, that money goes to funding scholarships for students with proven financial need.